aws-samples/amazon-serverless-datalake-workshop/instructions.md

 Notice only 3 columns have been returned?

-Click here ^linkdatascientist^ to assume the role of the data analyst.
+[Click here](^linkdatascientist^) to assume the role of the data analyst.
 1. In the AWS console, select **Amazon Athena**
-1. For the datavase, choose **weblogs**
+1. For the database, choose **weblogs**
 1. Run the following query:
 ```
 SELECT * FROM "weblogs"."userprofile" limit 10;
 ```

-Notice only 3 columns have been returned?
+Notice only the cc field is missing?

+1. Drop down the DataScientist in the upper right menu.
+(This will be next to the region)
+1. Select `Back to TeamRole` (TeamRole is the user/role you originaly logged in as)

 # Data Governance using AWS Glue
 Most large organizations will have different data classification tiers and a number of roles that have access to different classifications of data.
 With an S3 data lake, there are several ways to protect the data and grant access to the data.